heliumsoule/Database-Storage--LifeTracker-/README.md

     records section with the left/right arrow keys.
     5. Sort the records chronologically or alphabetically.

-To run LifeTracker, in the terminal, type
+To run LifeTracker, in the terminal, type:

     gcc mystore.c -o mystore
     gcc myuiscreen.c -o myuiscreen
     ./myuiscreen